-To continuously monitor and evaluate progress during the life cycle of the program and ensure continuous development, it was proposed to use electronic platform for data collection and analysis.
+To make monitoring and evaluation a continuous process during the life cycle of the program and ensure continuous development, it is proposed to use electronic platform for data collection and analysis.
 The main purpose of the platform is to aggregate in one integrated tool all data regarding the program development.
-The platform itself is a set of tools, which are the questionnaires, designed using internal tools of the Moodle platform, which was used as a development tool of the e-ALLIANCE platform (available on http://e-alliance.tsi.lv/).
-The collected data obtained using Moodle can be automatically visualized and analysed providing useful information to ALLIANCE partners to improve the program itself or improve the content of the courses.
-At the same time the data can be easily exported to "Excel" files for further analysis of the results.
+The platform by itself is a set of tools, which are the questionnaires, designed using internal tools of the Moodle platform, which was used as a development tool of the e-ALLIANCE platform (available on http://e-alliance.tsi.lv/).
+The collected data obtained using Moodle can be automatically visualized and analysed providing useful information to ALLIANCE partners to improve the program by itself or even improve the content of the courses.
+In the same time the data can be easily exported to "Excel" files for further analysis of the results.
 The platform includes the following questionnaires:

 - Trainee feedback questionnaire

 - Trainer feedback questionnaire

-- Program director questionnaire
+- · Program director questionnaire

-- SAP questionnaire
+- SAP questionnaire,

-which correspond to the designed questionnaires presented in Annexes A, B, C, D. The architecture of the platform is demonstrated in Figure 7.1.
-As it can be seen the monitoring and evaluation platform is a part of the already developed e-ALLIANCE platform.
+which correspond to the designed questionnaires presented in Annexes A, B, C, D. The architecture of the platform is demonstrated in Figure 8.1 below.
+As could be seen the monitoring and evaluation platform is a part of the already developed e-ALLIANCE platform.
 The platform provides access to the different types of evaluators.
 The evaluators based on the monitoring and evaluation timeline fill in the questionnaires assigned to them and collected data is stored in one single database, which is a part of e-ALLIANCE platform.